 - LOOK FOR: All customer requests have ROI justification that maps to business value and are combined with other strategic product investments.

 How much time is being spent on maintenance vs. new innovation?

 - WHY: If the team is spending a disproportionate amount of time doing maintenance activities when the roadmap stresses innovation, there may be a problem with product quality.

 - LOOK FOR: < 15% of total effort being spent on pure maintenance activities

 How much value is being delivered at the end of every iteration or increment?

 - WHY: Measuring value can be difficult.
 Push the product team to measure value on each of the bodies of work that are being defined and delivered.
 Monitoring value delivered helps ensure the team is always working on the highest-impact items first.

-- LOOK FOR: A basic formula that accounts for growth, retention, cost reduction, urgency, and level of effort can help put value on each work item; ensure backlog is ranked from highest-to-lowest business value.
+- LOOK FOR: A basic formula that accounts for growth, retention, cost reduction, urgency, and level of effort can help put a value on each work item; ensure the backlog is ranked from highest-to-lowest business value.

 Time to Delivery